Skip to main content

 Cons

 API endpoint is always public.
-No IP restrictions, no VPN, no private endpoint.
-Worth evaluating carefully for production workloads.
+No IP restrictions, no private endpoint.
+VPC is under development but no ETA.
+Worth evaluating for production workloads with compliance requirements.

 No default StorageClass